The SENtient Trust was set up to:

-“advance the education, care and wellbeing of the pupils at the Schools, to advance the education of other members of the community, and otherwise to benefit the community… It is intended that the curriculum and ethos of the Schools will place an emphasis on, and include a commitment to students learning about, the Co-operative values of self-help, self-responsibility, democracy, equality, equity, solidarity, honesty, openness, social responsibility and caring for others with the aim of encouraging all students to become better citizens, not only while they are students but during the rest of their lives.”
+“advance the education, care and well-being of the pupils at the member schools, to advance the education of other members of the community, and otherwise to benefit the community… It is intended that the curriculum and ethos of the schools will place an emphasis on, and include a commitment to students learning about, the co-operative values of self-help, self-responsibility, democracy, equality, equity, solidarity, honesty, openness, social responsibility and caring for others with the aim of encouraging all students to become better citizens, not only while they are students but during the rest of their lives.”

-However, the overall responsibility for any School’s performance continues to lie with the School’s Governing Body.
+However, the overall responsibility for any member school’s performance continues to lie with the school’s Governing Body.

-Members of the SENtient Trust include the following schools:– Atkinson, Barley Lane, Bidwell Brook, Ellen Tinkham, Lampard, Marland, Mill Water, Oaklands Park, Pathfield, Ratcliffe and Southbrook.
+Members of the SENtient Trust include the following schools: Barley Lane, Bidwell Brook, Ellen Tinkham, Lampard, Marland, Mill Water, Pathfield and Southbrook.